The Dual Challenges of Pursuing a Dual Degree in Social Work and Public Health

 As for the MPH degree, I have to complete 45 credits: 15 public health core credits, 16 Sociomedical Sciences credits, and 14 Health Promotion credits.

-Besides the course credits, I am required by the School of Social Work to be in field for 21 hours a week over two consecutive semesters for two years and to produce a capstone paper, and by the Mailman School, to complete a 280-hour practicum, culminating in a master’s thesis.
+Besides the course credits, I am required by the School of Social Work to be in practicum for 21 hours a week over two consecutive semesters for two years and to produce a capstone paper, and by the Mailman School, to complete a 280-hour practicum, culminating in a master’s thesis.

 For the past two-and-a-half years, I have often asked myself: was a life full of studying for exams, writing papers, doing group projects, making presentations, and working part-time worthwhile?